 CB9078 - Research Methods and Skills (Finance)

-This module develops the necessary knowledge and skills for students to be able to successfully complete a business report proposal.
-Topics to be covered include:
+This module develops the necessary knowledge and skills for students to be able to successfully complete a business report/dissertation proposal.
+Indicative topics are:

 CB935 - Organisational Behaviour and Human Resource Management

 • Diversity and Equal Opportunity in the Workplace